seungho715/Sensei-Select/README.md

 ## Instructions for setting up Frontend environment and running

-1. Either remove or change the `"homepage": "https://seungho715.github.io/Sensei-Select"` field in the "anime_frontend/package.json" file on line 4 to "http://localhost:3000"
+1. Either remove or change the `"homepage": "https://seungho715.github.io/Sensei-Select"` field in the "anime_frontend/package.json" file on line 4 to `"homepage": "http://localhost:3000"`
 2. Within the `anime_frontend` directory, run the command `npm install` then `npm run start`
 3. Log onto localhost:3000 and type in the name of an Anime
 4. Click the Search button to select the particular title of your Anime